 *See the GPA located to the right of the section “Pre-Major in Pre-Kinesiology, BS” on your Degree Works.

 To complete an appeal, click this link and follow all directions.
 An appeal can be completed for a range of issues including but not limited to: course substitution from a UNCG course, course substitution for a transferred course, pre-req to be admitted to a course, GPA needed to be admitted to a course, etc. Please read and follow all directions and submit all proper documents.
 Most appeals are reviewed by the KIN Undergraduate Studies Committee.
 This Committee typically meets once a month on the 3rd Tuesday.
 Appeals will be reviewed and voted on during these meetings.
 In order to have your appeal reviewed, it needs to be completed and submitted by the second Tuesday of each month to allow the Committee time to review the appeal.
 Please take this into consideration when submitting an appeal (especially if graduation, financial aid, course registration, etc. is at stake).
 Please see the sample student appeal letter for proper formatting under student forms.

-A course overload is for students who want to take more than 18 credit hours in one semester.
+A course overload is for students who want to take more than 18 credit hours in Fall or Spring.
 If you plan on taking Winter courses, keep in mind the credit hours are added to Spring. (i.e. 6ch in Winter, and 15ch in Spring.)
 To request a course overload, come to Coleman 237 to pick up the form.
-Be sure to fill in all information, contact your faculty advisor for approval, and return the form to Emily Britt in Coleman 237.
+Be sure to fill in all information, contact your faculty advisor for approval, and return the form to Ms. Emily Britt in Coleman 237.
 Once the form has been processed, Ms. Britt will send you an email for your records.